Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Modeling Approach

 A complete crack introduces a discontinuity in the cement availability field.
 To enable healing modeling in completely damaged regions ($d = 1$), this discontinuity must be smoothed using Helmholtz filtering:

-where $\gamma$ is the characteristic smoothing length scale.
-The spatial domain and its boundary are denoted as $\Omega$ and $\partial \Omega$, respectively.
+where the spatial domain and its boundary are denoted as $\Omega$ and $\partial \Omega$, respectively, and $\gamma$ is the characteristic smoothing length scale.
+The smoothing parameter describes the distance over which cement clinker can be transported by water to form healing crystals.

-The CDM solves the coupled system of equations introduced above using the finite element method implemented in FEniCSx, with the workflow shown in Figure~\ref{fig:model_workflow}.
+The CDM solves the coupled system of equations introduced above using the latest version of FEniCSx in Python, with the workflow shown in Figure~\ref{fig:model_workflow}.
 The time-dependent solution accounts for feedback between moisture transport, damage evolution, and cement availability.